Skip to main content

 Automatic configuration support

 ToolHive can automatically configure supported clients to connect to MCP servers.
+See the UI client configuration or CLI client configuration guide for more details.

 Check the table above to see which clients support automatic configuration.